xaur/decred-news/guidelines.md

 > Thing X is released, credits to @alex, @maria and @sam

 Speaking of the credits for DJ production at the end of the issue, make sure to add everyone who contributed.
 There is no formal criteria at the moment.
-The informal criteria is: add people who _actively_ brought us something, opposed to content found by DJ authors.
+The informal criteria is: add people who _actively_ brought us something, opposed to content just picked up by DJ authors.

 ### Quotes